These are the most AWFUL 5th Wheel Brands on the Market Today!

 Yeah sure some brand lines use better material than others, but craftsmanship and quality come down to the individual employee manning that particular station.

 Meaning people are people.
 Employees come and go.
-Training is absorbed better by some, and Fridays or Mondays are low production days.
+Training is absorbed better by some, and Fridays and Mondays are low production days.
 Because of holiday and weekend activities.

 How focused are you when you’re hungover?
-For whatever reason you can find negative reviews on all the major brand RVs made in the USA.
+For whatever reason you can find negative reviews on all the major RV 5th wheel brands made in the USA.

 15 Reasons Not To Buy a Crossroads 5th Wheel